 Maize is one of the most biologically, socially, and economically important crop plants.
-Following the sequencing of its genome (Jiao et al., 2017; Schnable et al., 2009), the next critical step in understanding maize biology will involve identifying and deciphering functional sequence regions.
-Modeled on the Encyclopedia of DNA Elements (ENCODE) Project for the human genome (ENCODE Consortium, 2004), the MaizeCODE project is an integrated and multidisciplinary project aimed at revealing the functional regions of the maize genome by identifying loci that are transcribed, methylated, or bound by specific modified histones and transcription factors in various tissues.
+Following the sequencing of its genome (Schnable et al., 2009; Jiao et al., 2017), the next critical step in understanding maize biology will involve identifying and deciphering functional sequence regions.
+Modeled on the Encyclopedia of DNA Elements (ENCODE) project for the human genome (ENCODE Consortium, 2004), the MaizeCODE project is an integrated and multi-disciplinary project aimed at revealing the functional regions of the maize genome by identifying loci that are transcribed, methylated, or bound by specific modified histones and transcription factors in various tissues.
 In addition, MaizeCODE is designed to store, collate, display, and disseminate the data to the wider community of plant biologists worldwide.

-To curate, process, and distribute the ENCODE data, the ENCODE Data Coordination Center (DCC) group established the ENCODE portal (Sloan et al., 2016), which relies on both rich metadata and commercial cloud resources through DNAnexus platform the (https://www.dnanexus.com).
+To curate, process, and distribute the ENCODE data, the ENCODE Data Coordination Center (DCC) group established the ENCODE portal (Sloan et al., 2016), which relies on both rich metadata and commercial cloud resources through the DNAnexus platform1.
 Within this platform, standard processing pipelines for human genome analysis are constructed to ensure consistent and reproducible processing of primary sequence data.
 However, both the ENCODE DCC and end users are required to cover the cost of the DNAnexus service and commercial cloud resources.
 In order to provide a cost-free data processing platform for academic users, the MaizeCODE DCC group decided to leverage two NSF-funded resources, XSEDE (Towns et al., 2014) at the Texas Advanced Computing Center (TACC) for computing power and the CyVerse Data Store (Goff et al., 2011) for cloud-based data storage.

 To automate bioinformatics analysis over both the XSEDE/TACC cloud and CyVerse Data Store, we developed a bioinformatics workflow platform called SciApps (Wang et al., 2018).
-In the work described here, we further improved SciApps by adding a RESTful API for automating batch processing of the MaizeCODE data and metadata management, a searchable

-MaizeCODE data page powered by a relational database, several analysis workflows, and

-Genome Browser tracks automatically generated from unique workflow identifiers via the either the GUI or the API.
+In the work described here, we further improved SciApps by adding a RESTful API for automating batch processing of the MaizeCODE data and metadata management, a searchable MaizeCODE data page powered by a relational database, several analysis workflows, and Genome Browser tracks automatically generated from unique workflow identifiers via the RESTful API.
+The SciApps platform2 has been used to support both MaizeCODE DCC and end users to process/reprocess and manage multi-omics data through either the GUI or the API.